Alternative plants for a potted Christmas tree: expert's choice

 Looking for an alternative to a cut Christmas tree?
-Here are some attractive conifers that will grow in pots which you can enjoy in the garden all year round, and bring indoors for the festive season
+Here are some attractive conifers that you can grow outdoors in pots all year round, then bring indoors for the festive season

 Christmas isn't complete without a real Christmas tree – but which type to go for?
-Many of us are looking for greener, more eco-friendly options these days, and a pot-grown Christmas tree is the most sustainable solution.
-Once the festive season is over, you can grow your tree outside before bringing it indoors every Christmas for years to come.
+Many of us are looking for more greener, more eco-friendly Christmas tree ideas, and a pot-grown Christmas tree (or a rented tree) is a sustainable option.

-And you don't need to settle for the usual Norway spruce or Nordmann Fir, either.
-We asked Helen Tate, who runs the specialist conifer nursery Lime Cross Nursery in East Sussex with her sister Vicky, to recommend unusual and attractive potted evergreen trees that aren't just for Christmas but will look good in your garden all year round.
+You don't need to settle for the usual Norway spruce or Nordmann Fir.
+We asked Helen Tate, who runs specialist conifer nursery Lime Cross Nursery with her sister Vicky, to recommend unusual and attractive evergreen conifers that aren't just for Christmas but will look good in your garden all year round.
+Her six top suggestions are below.

 Spanish fir